legendarycode3/nft-smart-contract/README.md

   ▼
 NFT Created
 ```
-When a user calls mintNft(), the contract generates a unique token ID, stores the associated metadata URI, and safely mints the ERC-721 token
+When a user calls `mintNft()`, the contract generates a unique token ID, stores the associated metadata URI, and safely mints the ERC-721 token using OpenZeppelin's `_safeMint()` implementation.